 When I was in my early fifties, I heard about a Jewish teacher named Paul Sherbow from Israel.
 He ran a radio program over the internet.
 Learning the Bible from a Jewish perspective opened up a whole new world for me.
 It felt like I was coming home to something that had always been deep down inside of me.
 Paul was traveling to the USA twice a year at that time.
 I met him at a couple meetings when he came through Texas to give teachings and interviews.
 In 2013 we began talking long-distance.
 After talking for a few months we decided to get married.
 I moved with him to Israel in October 2013.

-I became more and more drawn to the original Jewish books and all the mystical secrets of the original hebrew letters.
 I told Paul one morning I wanted to become part of Israel, not just an Israeli citizen, but part of the ancient spiritual family of Israel.
 He told me “I’m right behind you”.
-He was telling me that this was something he could not lead me in, it had to be my own decision.
+He was telling me that my decision could not be based on him.

 In September, 2016 we relocated to an English-speaking Orthodox community in Tzfat.
 Both our lives began to transform.
 On March 13, 2018, I had my mikvah and a few hours later we were married under the chuppah.
 We changed as individuals and as a couple.
 We began our relationship as Paul and Sherry.
 Four and a half years later we transformed into Pesach and Shira.

 Today we work together at Torah for the Nations.
 It seems we were “set-up” by HaShem to meet and to get married.
 Everything in our lives has led us to what we are presently involved in – teaching and meeting with folks who are drawn to Israel and the Jewish worldview.